xdmushui/partner-center-sdk/develop/get-a-list-of-offer-categories-by-country-and-locale.md

 ---
 title: Get a list of offer categories by market
-description: Gets a collection that contains all the offer categories in a given country/region and locale. ms.assetid: 69174433-74C6-4294-ACAA-C2CE3D69CFEE ms.date: 12/15/2017 ms.localizationpriority: medium
+description: How to get a collection that contains all the offer categories in a given country/region and locale. ms.assetid: 69174433-74C6-4294-ACAA-C2CE3D69CFEE ms.date: 07/25/2019 ms.localizationpriority: medium
 ---

 # Get a list of offer categories by market

-**Applies To**
+Applies to:

 - Partner Center
 - Partner Center operated by 21Vianet
 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

-Gets a collection that contains all the offer categories in a given country/region and locale.
+This topic describes how to get a collection that contains all the offer categories in a given country/region and locale.

-## <span id="Prerequisites"/><span id="prerequisites"/><span id="PREREQUISITES"/>Prerequisites
+## Prerequisites

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with both standalone App and App+User credentials.

-## <span id="C_"/><span id="c_"/>C#
+## C\#

-To get a list of offer categories in a given country/region and locale, use your [**IAggregatePartner.Operations**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.iaggregatepartner) collection, call the [**With()**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.iaggregatepartner.with) method on a given context, and inspect the [**OfferCategories**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.ipartner.offercategories) property of the resulting object.
+To get a list of offer categories in a given country/region and locale:

+1. Use your [**IAggregatePartner.Operations**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.iaggregatepartner) collection to call the [**With()**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.iaggregatepartner.with) method on a given context.
+2. Inspect the [**OfferCategories**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.ipartner.offercategories) property of the resulting object.

 ``` csharp
 // IAggregatePartner partnerOperations;